Pyrite: Weakened building materials

-Building stone containing pyrite tends to stain brown as pyrite oxidizes.
+Building stone containing pyrite tends to stain brown as the pyrite oxidizes.
 This problem appears to be significantly worse if any marcasite is present.
 The presence of pyrite in the aggregate used to make concrete can lead to severe deterioration as pyrite oxidizes.
 In early 2009, problems with Chinese drywall imported into the United States after Hurricane Katrina were attributed to pyrite oxidation, followed by microbial sulfate reduction which released hydrogen sulfide gas.
 These problems included a foul odor and corrosion of copper wiring.
 In the United States, in Canada, and more recently in Ireland, where it was used as underfloor infill, pyrite contamination has caused major structural damage.
 Concrete exposed to sulfate ions, or sulfuric acid, degrades by sulfate attack: the formation of expansive mineral phases, such as ettringite (small needle crystals exerting a huge crystallization pressure inside the concrete pores) and gypsum creates inner tensile forces in the concrete matrix which destroy the hardened cement paste, form cracks and fissures in concrete, and can lead to the ultimate ruin of the structure.
 Normalized tests for construction aggregate certify such materials as free of pyrite or marcasite.